adri326/5dchess-notation/USAGE.md

 ## Preview

-You can preview the games you transcribed with this parser.

-Then, you can preview your games with the `preview` sub-command:
+You can preview the games you transcribe with the `preview` sub-command:

 ```sh
 5dchess-notation preview axel test/game-2.4xel